COME ENJOY FREE OAXACAN TAMALES AT OUR INFORMATION SESSION

 SPAN 114: Spanish for heritage speakers II (4 credits)

-ONE Mexican culture course (same for everyone)
+ONE Mexican culture course (same for everyone).
+Can count as SPAN 360 or LALS 399.

 All courses are taught by faculty at the Ollin Tlahtoalli Centro de Lenguas y Cultura except SPAN 363 and SPAN 399 which are taught by Professor Potowski.